St. Luke's Boise Medical Center

 St. Luke's Boise Medical Center in Boise, Idaho, is a 437-bed hospital founded in 1902 by James Bowen Funsten, bishop of the Episcopal Diocese of Idaho.
-The hospital is part of St. Luke's, a regional healthcare system with six hospitals and more than 200 clinics staffed by roughly 14,000 employees.
+The hospital is part of St. Luke's Health System, a regional healthcare system with six hospitals and more than 200 clinics staffed by roughly 14,000 employees.
 In 2017 the system received over 55,000 hospital admissions.

 History

 The hospital is named for Luke the Evangelist and was dedicated by Bishop Funsten on October 18, 1902, marking St. Luke's Day.
 Originally a 6-bed facility in a converted 2-story house at the corner of 1st and Bannock Streets, the hospital immediately began to expand with construction of a contagious disease annex.
 The hospital opened December 8, 1902, and it featured a dining room/office, a private room, a dispensary, and a bathroom on the main floor with an operating room, a ward, and a bathroom on the second floor.

 In 1903 plans for a new, larger hospital were drawn by the architecture firm of Tourtellotte & Co.
 Completed and opened late in 1903, the new St. Luke's was a 3-story, brick and stone building capable of treating 25 patients, with sleeping quarters for nurses and a nurses training school.
 Wayland & Fennell designed a 3-story wing addition in 1906, with plans for a future second wing.
 The hospital also made plans to demolish its original building, the converted house, and St. Luke's graduated its first class of nurses at the training school.

 A 9-bed children's hospital was constructed adjacent to the main buildings in 1910.

 Patients numbered 541 in 1909, and by 1926 the hospital cared for 2005 patients within facilities constructed in 1906.
 Construction began on a new main hospital building, and in 1928 St. Luke's opened its 4-story building at the corner of 1st and Bannock Streets, adding 67 beds.

 In 1947 the hospital again faced overcrowding, partly because of an increase in patients with polio.
 St. Luke's and its neighbor hospital, St. Alphonsus, initiated the United Hospital Fund Campaign with a goal of constructing new, 100-bed facilities at both hospitals.
 The funding drive raised over $300,000 for each hospital, but by the end of 1949 the funds remained in escrow, unable to cover costs of new construction.
 Finally in 1950 the hospital broke ground for construction of a new wing.